jostylr/mathnum-solver/newton.lp.md

 This is the loop part of the algorithms.

 It is a factory function that will accept options to set the control of the algorithm flow.
 It should return a function that takes in a "next step" function and a start value.
 The returned function will iterate through until a stopping condition is met.
 If that condition is not conclusive, then an error property is set on the last object.
-Otherwise, it is a success an has the answer as a property.
+Otherwise, it is a success and has the answer as a property.

 By slipping in a {debug:function(res)}, one can inspect the process in the middle and also mutate it somewhat if desired.